EESSI/docs/docs/software_layer/adding_software.md

 * 3) Instructing the [bot :robot:](../bot.md) to deploy the built software for ingestion into the EESSI repository;
 * 4) Merging the pull request once CI indicates that the software has been ingested. :white_check_mark:

+!!! warning

+    Make sure you are also aware of our [contribution policy](contribution_policy.md) when adding software to EESSI.

 ### Preparation

 Before you can make a pull request to the [software-layer](https://github.com/EESSI/software-layer),